 Are there friends, coworkers, students, church groups or others that may be interested in engaging the many issues Christians face when it comes to the origins discussion?
 We encourage you to invite them into a BioLogos Book Club beginning this fall.

 Blog posts focused on the Book Club will once again be featured.
 These Origins posts began on September 12 and run every other Friday, through November 21.
 Plan to check in as various blog authors share their thoughts on Origins.
 Also, take the opportunity to contribute your questions and comments through the online discussion forum.
-Also, watch a recording of the November 5 live web event [direct video link] with the authors of Origins is also being planned.
+Also, watch a recording of the November 5 live web event [direct video link] with the authors of Origins.